Gardendale Divorce Attorney & Divorce Lawyers

 Uncontested Divorce in Gardendale

 If you’re looking to get an easy and cheap divorce in Gardendale, both parties must be in agreement on all marital issues before proceeding.
-Our Gardendale divorce attorneys charge around $290.00 for uncontested divorces that do not involve minor children and $390.00 for cases with minor children.
-There is an additional filing fee when a case is filed.
-In Jefferson County the filing fee is about $292, which includes a small convenience fee for filing electronically.
+Our Gardendale divorce attorneys charge around $390.00 for uncontested divorces that do not involve minor children and $490.00 for cases with minor children.
+There is an additional filing fee when a case is filed that varies from county to county but when you call we can tell you the filing fee where you live.

 To begin the uncontested divorce process in Gardendale, you would usually fill out the questionnaire online or by mail.
 After you have paid the attorney fees and we receive the questionnaire, then we will prepare the documents and send them to you.
 Once we get the documents back properly signed and notarized with the filing fee then we file the case.
 It usually takes about thirty days or more to receive the official divorce decree.
 In almost all counties now, the Court usually enters the decrees electronically.

 If you live in Gardendale, Birmingham, Calera, Helena, Chelsea, Columbiana, Hoover, Leeds, Montevallo, Pelham, Vestavia Hills, Wilsonville, or Harpersville then your divorce may be filed in the Circuit Court of Shelby County or Jefferson County.
-If you are in Gardendale or the surrounding areas of Jefferson County and want a quick and easy divorce, then give our local divorce lawyer a call today for more information.
+If you are in Fultondale or the surrounding areas of Jefferson County and want a quick and easy divorce, then give our Gardendale divorce lawyer a call today for more information.